-

 Ananda has built and led world class legal teams at both emerging growth and public companies in the U.S., Asia, and Europe.
 She previously served as General Counsel of space data and analytics company Spire Global, Senior Corporate Counsel at Amazon, and was a partner at Paul Hastings LLP in Shanghai, China.
 Ananda holds an MA in Japanese history from Columbia University and received her JD from Harvard Law School.

-EVP Legal & General Counsel – ISPACE US
+EVP of Legal & General Counsel – ISPACE US

 Ananda Martin